Feature: Baggage Forwarding

 2nd-Class Fare (¥)

-Japan has a comprehensive network of long-distance buses.
-They're nowhere near as fast as the shinkansen, but a lot cheaper.
+Japan has a comprehensive network of long-distance buses, connecting the islands of Honshū, Shikoku and Kyūshū.
+They're nowhere near as fast as the shinkansen, but they're significantly cheaper.
 Buses also travel routes that trains don't.

-Cheaper operators with large networks include Willer Express, which offers three-/four-/five-day bus passes.
-You can book seats on Willer and other buses through the company's Japan Bus Lines service (http://japanbuslines.com).
+Cheaper operators with large networks include Willer Express.
+You can book seats on Willer and other reputable operators through the company's Japan Bus Lines service (http://japanbuslines.com).

 Typical long-distance one-way fares and travel times out of Tokyo include the following.
 Early booking often offers discounts; prices usually rise on weekends.